Elektrobit maps the road to the right-sized SDV at CES 2026

 - High-performance Linux for safety-critical systems: EB corbos Linux for Safety Applications delivers real-time performance for ADAS and a safety-certifiable cockpit demo with Telechips that proves open-source innovation and functional safety can advance together.

-- Automated integration platform: This demo highlights API-based extensions across CI/CD/CT workflows which automate configuration, scripting and test case creation, leveraging intelligent tooling, including AI-assisted automation, to deliver higher-quality software faster.
+- Integration as code – scalable ECU development for SDVs: This demo highlights API-based extensions across CI/CD/CT workflows which automate configuration, scripting and test case creation, leveraging intelligent tooling, including AI-assisted automation, to deliver higher-quality software faster.

 - Scalable SDV cockpit solutions: From virtual low-code design tools to a modular, safety-certified automotive OS and ready-to-integrate hardware platforms, everything is engineered to accelerate innovation and bring next-generation vehicle experiences to life.